 At its 2013 meeting, the ERSWG recommended that the SMMTG be formed to provide advice to the ERSWG on feasible, practical, timely, and effective technical approaches for measuring and monitoring the effectiveness of seabird mitigation measures in SBT longline fisheries.
-The SMMTG met from 4-6 November 2014.
-The SMMTG recommendations were supported by the ERSWG with some modifications and are provided at Annex C. The ERSWG considered the future of the SMMTG and noted that it had successfully addressed its terms of reference and that any necessary future work will be picked up by other processes including projects under the ABNJ Tuna Project5, work of the ERSWG and possible future joint work of the tuna RFMOs.
+The SMMTG met from 4-6 November 2014 and the report of that meeting is provided to the Extended Commission as CCSBT-EC/1510/Rep06.
+The SMMTG recommendations were supported by the ERSWG with some modifications and are provided at Annex C. The ERSWG considered the future of the SMMTG and noted that it had successfully addressed its terms of reference and that any necessary future work will be picked up by other processes including projects under the ABNJ Tuna Project, work of the ERSWG and possible future joint work of the tuna RFMOs.
 The ERSWG thanked Japan for initiating and hosting the SMMTG and Birdlife International for its support of the meeting, including co-funding, drafting the scoping paper and co-Chairing the meeting.